CantStumpTheTrump/le-nick-generator/README.md

-# le-nick-generator
-u can make dank nicks ok
+#u can make nicks like rajesh don't u want that ofc u do u silly ok now use it u silly people u